North Coast Water Board Program Priorities

 - Coordinate with partners at the State Water Board Divisions and Offices, other Regional Water Boards, California Department of Fish and Wildlife (CDFW), California Department of Cannabis Control (DCC), tribes, and local agencies to implement a consistent and effective program (e.g. participate in warrant inspections led by law enforcement agencies; support other agency actions by providing technical and legal assessments and testifying at hearing; and collaborate on joint enforcement actions).

-- Develop technology and enterprise tools that will improve our ability to implement the Cannabis Program effectively and efficiently.
+- Develop technology and enterprise tools that will improve the North Coast Water Board’s ability to implement the Cannabis Program effectively and efficiently.

 - Provide education and outreach to the public, media, and industry and watershed groups on Cannabis General Order and Cannabis Cultivation Policy requirements.